dm-academy/Calavera/docs/Installation.md

 ````
 ./startup.sh  (or startup.bat on windows)
-vagrant up cerebro
+vagrant up cerebro1
-vagrant up brazos
+vagrant up brazos1
-vagrant up espina
+vagrant up espina1
-vagrant up hombros
+vagrant up hombros1
 ````

 All done with those first 5?
 Good.

-### Bringing up manos
+### Bringing up manos1

-Now, the acid test: bringing up manos.
+Now, the acid test: bringing up manos1.
 The user guide (to be written) will go into details on this, but let's just say there are a lot of ways Manos can fail.
 The precursor machines must have all come up without error.

-    vagrant up manos
+    vagrant up manos1

 If the console output seems to have gone without a hitch, go first to Jenkins.
 As part of its provisioning, manos does an initial ant build & test, local Tomcat deployment, and git commit and remote push which should result in a Jenkins build and an Artifactory check in.